If you were to spend a few hours at Smudge, there’s a phrase you’d hear at least once: “I think there’s a simpler way to do this”.

 When most people think about simplicity in user experience design, they think of minimalist, uncluttered interfaces.
 And while that’s certainly part of the story, simplifying isn’t just about aesthetics.
 Simplifying a user experience means being considerate of people’s time, mental capacity and emotions.
 Visual minimalism is a by-product.

 Since we’re humans designing experiences for other humans, some of the problems we’re solving can be incredibly complex.
 Simplicity doesn’t mean ignoring complexity.
 It means taking the time and effort to understand it so well that we can abstract it away from the user.
 As legendary author Mark Twain quipped: “I didn’t have time to write a short letter, so I wrote a long one instead”.

-Only once we’ve unpacked the complexity of a problem can we start paring away the extraneous until we’ve created an experience that enables users to accomplish the task at hand as quickly and simply as possible.
+Once we’ve unpacked the complexity of a problem, we can start paring away the extraneous.
+Then we can create an experience that enables users to accomplish the task at hand as quickly and simply as possible.

 This is especially important when building mobile software, since users are generally hoping for short, productive interactions.
 What’s more, as mobile software has become ubiquitous, mental models have evolved.
 These days, a user’s default expectation is for a consistently high-quality, frictionless experience.
 Anything else would be jarring.
 No pressure, then.

 Achieving simplicity in any form of design requires a mix of confidence and humility.
 It takes confidence to make clear decisions about which features or elements to include, based on a deep understanding of the behaviour and motivations of users.
 And it takes humility to be sufficiently detached from the ownership of an idea to recognise when there’s a simpler way to do something.